BerndiVader/MythicMobsExtension/README.md

 ##### `- asequip{item=DIAMOND_SWORD:4} ~onSpawn`

 If mobtype = armorstand equip diamond sword on head slot.
+Valid are any mythicitem names for bukkit materialtypes.